Ecodev/gims/docs/content/computing.rst

     :alt: Computing

-While the default computing process should satisfy the majority of cases, the user can choose to customize it in three of the above steps via rules or summands (shown in orange on the illustration above).
+While the default computing process should satisfy the majority of cases, the user can choose to customize it in three of the above steps via rules or summands (shown in orange on the illustration).

 .. _step1: